Read Barcodes and QR Codes Server-Side with HTML5 and ASP.NET in C#

 Prefer client-side decoding?
 Dynamsoft also supports fully in-browser barcode scanning via JavaScript and WebAssembly.
 See Build a Barcode Scanner Using JavaScript and HTML5 for that approach.

-Why Server-Side Barcode Decoding?
+Why Choose Server-Side Barcode Decoding?

 For teams evaluating architecture options, server-side decoding offers distinct advantages: